Labor, Employment, and HR Consulting in the Philippines

 Our HR Consultants also offer valuable advice on drafting legally compliant employee contracts, salary structures, compensation packages, and incentive schemes to help employers align their internal labor policies with mandatory Philippine laws.

-We are constantly up-to-date with the latest amendments in Philippine labor laws and regulations to help our local and foreign clients stay well-informed with local labor practices and effectively manage their workforce.
+We are constantly up-to-date with the latest amendments in Philippine labor laws and regulations to help our local and foreign clients stay well-informed with local labor practices.
 Our HR Consulting team provides services to Small-to-Medium Enterprises (SMEs) and multinational corporations located in the major cities and business districts around Metro Manila (Makati, Bonifacio Global City, Ortigas, Eastwood, etc.).

 The 13th month pay in the Philippines is equivalent to 1/12 of the basic salary received by an employee within the year.
 If a Filipino employee worked for less than a year (regardless of the cause for the termination of employment), the amount due to him is determined by dividing the total salary he received by the number of months he was employed.